 Nursing Home Consultation

-This rotation is a continuous year long, half-day assignment, where fellows learn the comprehensive assessment and consultation skills of a geriatric psychiatrist in the nursing home setting.
+During this rotation, fellows learn the comprehensive assessment and consultation skills of a psychiatrist in the nursing home setting.
 Fellows gain expertise in the evaluation and management of residents with co-morbid psychiatric and medical illnesses.
 Management of behavioral disturbances associated with dementia is a fundamental task in the nursing home setting.
 Fellows work closely with nursing home staff to evaluate behavioral problems and develop management strategies.
 They also collaborate with the patient's medical physician to investigate possible medical causes of delirium or behavioral change.
 Fellows have the opportunity to learn about the significant psychological and social impact of nursing home placement on an older individual and his/her family, and to gain an understanding of the financing of such care.

-Supervision is provided on-site by geriatric psychiatry faculty.
-Opportunity also exists for fellows to assist in the in-service training of nursing home staff.
+Supervision is provided on-site by psychiatry faculty.
+Opportunities also exist for fellows to assist in the in-service training of nursing home staff.

 This rotation is designed to provide fellows with consultation experience for home-bound elder patients with neuropsychiatric illnesses.
 Fellows develop an understanding of the array of complex issues facing both the patient and caregiver as they attempt to manage and maintain the optimal quality of life at home.
-Fellows develop skills in functional home assessment, and working with the non-physician team.
-At times they are called upon to assess decision making capacity and/or safety concerns around the home.
+Fellows develop advanced skills in functional home safety assessment and decisional making capacity.

 Neurology Movement Disorders Clinic

-Fellows rotate through the Neurology Movement Disorders Clinic to gain experience in the diagnosis and treatment of the variety of movement disorders common in later life.
+In this clinic, fellows gain experience in the diagnosis and treatment of movement disorders common in later life.